wangyunduo/Intro-to-C/readme.md

 Limited to my knowledge level and to lower the threshold for reading, I will write in Chinese.
 And to exercise my English writing ability I will also attach an English version.

-Finally, I welcome readers to point out mistakes I made when using various language here, whether in using Chinese, English or C, so that I can correct them in time.
+Finally, I very welcome readers to point out mistakes I made when using various language here, whether in using Chinese, English or C, so that I can correct them in time.